thatwonguy/Local_LLM_GenAI/README.md

 ### Dynamic UI Updates
 - Uses Streamlit's real-time update capabilities to reflect changes in the chat and UI elements dynamically.
 - Ensures a smooth and interactive user experience without needing to refresh the page.
+- ADA disability and accessibility compliant attempted use of color and modified UI experience. (work in progress for continued improvments)

 # How to Use